-- 38. The Student Equity Ambassador program is not simply another extracurricular student club or activity, like the Debate Team, or 4H, or the French Club.
-Rather, it is a formal office the school endows with particular authority to speak on behalf of the student body, and as with any student leadership position, it is a valuable credential for students looking to improve their resumes. - 39.
-The "Share, Speak-up, Speak-out" meetings in which Student Equity Ambassadors are entitled to take part are not an everyday opportunity for student-faculty engagement.
-Rather they are part of an explicit initiative to stifle speech under the guise of eliminating "bias." - 40.
-To this end, the LCPS Office of Equity distributed to parents and students a "Share, Speak Up, Speak Out form" to "capture incidents of bias in an anonymous manner."
-The incidents reported on this form are then used in the "Share, Speak-up, Speak-out" meetings with the Student Equity Ambassadors. - 41.
-LCPS will investigate "bias incidents" if the person submitting the form provides his or her name and indicates on the form that they would like school administrators to investigate the "particular incident" they are reporting.
-The slide deck on the Action Plan to Combat Racism says the "electronic form will be used to anonymously collect student stories and to ascertain whether or not the student would like their account of the issue investigated"
+- 44. The Student Equity Ambassador program is not simply another extracurricular student club or activity, like the Debate Team, or 4H, or the French Club.
+Rather, it is a formal office the school endows with particular authority to speak on behalf of the student body, and as with any student leadership position, it is a valuable credential for students looking to improve their resumes. - 45.
+LCPS implemented the Student Equity Ambassador Program during the waning months of the 2020-2021 school year.
+Yet of the students that LCPS chose to serve as student equity ambassadors during that time only seventeen percent identified as "white only," despite "white only" students making up forty-seven percent of LCPS enrollment. - 46.
+The "Share, Speak-up, Speak-out" meetings in which Student Equity Ambassadors are entitled to take part are not an everyday opportunity for studentfaculty engagement.
+Rather they are part of an explicit initiative to stifle speech under the guise of eliminating "bias."